moukani/IRISDemos/BaseImages/irisdemoint/README.md

 ## Building an Application with this Image

-Let's say you are a demo application with this image.
+Let's say you are building a demo application with this image.
 Create a folder for your new application under the *Demos* folder to hold your new demo.
 Let's call it "MyNewAwesomeDemo":

     git
     └── IRISDemoImages